CP1401/Practicals/prac_04/README.md

 1. Error-checking user input, looping until they enter a valid response
 2. A menu with several options including 'quit'
-3. Displaying all of the months in a year
+3. Displaying all the months in a year
 4. Printing 5 random numbers
 5. Printing n random numbers, where n is a user input